Sultan Agung of Mataram: Remnants of administrative structures during the colonial period

 When the Dutch East India Company (VOC) took control of Mataram territories, it kept the kadipaten structure.
-Under the colonial administration of the VOC, adipati, now called bupati, were called regenten and kadipaten, now kabupaten, regentschappen.
-The title of a bupati consisted generally in a formal name, for instance "Sastradiningrat" in the case of Karawang, preceded by "Raden Aria Adipati", hence "Raden Aria Adipati Sastradiningrat" (shortened into R. A. A. Sastradiningrat).
+Under the colonial administration of the VOC, adipati, now called bupati, were called regenten, and kadipaten, now kabupaten, regentschappen.
+The title of a bupati consisted generally of a formal name, for instance, "Sastradiningrat" in the case of Karawang, preceded by "Raden Aria Adipati", hence "Raden Aria Adipati Sastradiningrat" (shortened into R. A. A. Sastradiningrat).
 The word adipati survived in the colonial system.

 The Dutch had grouped kabupaten into regions under a resident, called residenties.
 The Indonesian government kept the kabupaten but disbanded the residenties in the 1950s, resulting in kabupaten being administrative subdivisions directly under a province.
 The laws on regional autonomy promulgated in 1999 give a high degree of autonomy to the kabupaten, not to the provinces.

 Culture

 In the environment of Mataram Palace, Sultan Agung established a standard language called Bagongan obliged to be used by Mataram noblemen and officials to eradicate imbalance between them.
-The language was created to form unity between royal court officials.
-The Sundanese language had been changed since Mataram's rule in West Java, marked by the creation of refined language only previously known in Central Java.
+The language was created to form a unity across royal court officials.
+The Sundanese language had been changed since Mataram's rule in West Java, marked by the creation of a refined language only previously known in Central Java.